quartzmo/butterfly_net/README.md

 ## KNOWN ISSUES

+This section covers issues which may not be resolved quickly.
+Feel free to lend a hand!

+### Object inspect output

+Butterfly Net relies on an expectation value responding with valid Ruby code to the inspect method, which is the case for core classes such as Hash and Array.
+However, it's not the case with most classes, many of which respond with the familiar
+#<...> notation, which can't be interpreted.

+For example:

+    assert_equal(#<BigDecimal:11511d8,'Infinity',4(24)>, BigDecimal.new("1.0") / BigDecimal.new("0.0"))  # doesn't work

+The workaround is to assign expected values to a variable.
+Of course, you have to know what to expect in order to do this, which may take a few tries.
+Sorry.

+### Inline variable assignment

 Butterfly Net tries to detect simple assignments, such as "a = 1", in order to write them out clearly, without enclosing assertions.
 In some cases this causes it to miss statements that should be tested.

 For example:

     irb(main):002:0> a = 1; a + 1